Path to Eden

 During meditation, Levi was able to re-play events (as many times as necessary) in order to provide us with a perfect transcript.
 He spent many months transcribing the events he directly witnessed in “The Book of God’s Remembrance” (also called The Akashic Records).
 His original manuscript, entitled “The Aquarian Age Gospel of Jesus, the Christ of the Piscean Age,” is widely published under the title, “The Aquarian Gospel of Jesus the Christ,” and is commonly referred to as simply, “The Aquarian Gospel.”

 Have other people verified the existence of the Akashic Records?
 Yes; people who are (authentic) psychics and remote viewers perform their remarkable feats because they are able to catch fleeting glimpses (or impressions) of our Father’s sacred recording.
-Prophets and seers have been more successful – sometimes able to clearly view past events (and foresee future incidents); but Levi gained complete access to Nature’s hidden portico.
+Prophets and seers have been more successful – sometimes able to clearly view past events (and sometimes foresee future incidents, as even they have certain reverberations within eternity.
+Time is an illusion.).
+Levi gained complete access to Nature’s hidden portico.
 He is the first person in Earth’s History to be granted full access to the Mystic Records of Time, with permission to write down what he witnessed.

 How can one know the Aquarian Gospel is genuine?

 The answer to this question is remarkably simple.
 Just read, and you will know.

 Anyone who reads the Aquarian Gospel carefully, sincerely and comprehensively can recognize its authenticity; and indeed, only those who read this book carefully, sincerely and comprehensively can recognize its authenticity, and know it is genuine.
 And I dare say, anyone who discredits this book, or questions its authenticity, merely displays an unwillingness (or inability) to perform a careful, sincere, comprehensive reading.
 “None but the pure in heart can recognize the King.”